aufau/SaberMod/README.rst

 Console Commands
 ................

-players [?]
-  List players connected to server with some additional info.

 follow [first|second]
   Follow first or second best player on the server.
 Can be used to stay on spectator team in Tournament gametype.

+players [?]
+  List players connected to server with some additional info.

+ragequit
+  Reserved for God, do not use.

 Callvote
 ........